Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 If you go through that every morning you are basically dumping all the garbage your filter removed from the tank the day before right back in.
-This not only a good argument for keeping your filter running, but also for keeping up with good tank maintenance practices.
+This is not only a good argument for keeping your filter running, but also for keeping up with good tank maintenance practices.

-Aquarium Filter Noise
+How to Reduce Aquarium Filter Noise